 white racist either.
 Because if you’re like me, you don’t see it that way.
 We are all different, but we’re also trying to make ends meet for ourselves, and that’s the same plan.
 The time moves fast, I really can’t always be empathetic towards how you may have been treated in the past.
 I can only control my thoughts, words, or actions, and respectfully react to your’s.

 The message is simple;

 “Don’t bring hate with you.”

 I grew up listening to how rough it was in the mountains, then the Bronx.
-Sometimes you have to be a little rough around the edges, and Queens is where I found this melted truth.
-In New York, today, it’s just different; people don’t acknowledge a color, they are minding their business, trying to stay cool.
+Sometimes you have to be a little rough around the edges, and Queens is where I found the melted truth.
+True Americans don’t pay attention a color, they are minding their business, trying to stay cool.

 They all crave the land of the free.

 Free handouts too, maybe.
 Just don’t break the law and try to get a job.
 I hear a lot of complaining about white privilege and racism in the news.
 Those cards are loosely overplayed and it does real racism injustice.
 We can’t paint individuals with a broad brush of their groups because it’s not an American thing to do.
 “We, the people” live in a country built on freedom, an endless push towards equality, and should forever remain united as one.
 How many people have lost their lives for lady liberty to stand stronger in America?